AI4Finance-Foundation/FinRL/docs/source/scholarly_background/awesome_ai4finance.rst

 Education
 -----------------

-[1] [Coursera] [Overview of Advanced Methods of Reinforcement Learning in Finance](https://www.coursera.org/learn/advanced-methods-reinforcement-learning-finance).
+[1] `Coursera Overview of Advanced Methods of Reinforcement Learning in Finance <https://www.coursera.org/learn/advanced-methods-reinforcement-learning-finance>`_.
 By Igor Halperin, at NYU.

 [2] `*Foundations of reinforcement learning with applications in finance* <https://stanford.edu/~ashlearn/RLForFinanceBook/book.pdf>`_ by Ashwin Rao, Tikhon Jelvis, Stanford University